Home page of Vivek Saxena

 Piscataway, NJ 08854-8019, USA.

 Welcome to my homepage.
-I am a postdoctoral researcher at the New High Energy Theory Center at Rutgers University.
-I obtained a Ph.D. from Stony Brook University, where I was part of the C.N.
-Yang Institute for Theoretical Physics.
+I am a Research Associate at the C.N.
+Yang Institute for Theoretical Physics at Stony Brook University, and a Visiting Scientist at the New High Energy Theory Center at Rutgers University.
+I obtained a Ph.D. from Stony Brook University.
 Prior to that, I received B.Tech. and M.Tech. degrees in Electrical Engineering from IIT Kanpur.

-I am a theoretical physicist with diverse interests in quantum field theory and Physical Mathematics.
-For some background on what Physical Mathematics is, please see the following articles:
+I am a theoretical physicist with diverse interests in quantum field theory, string theory, and Physical Mathematics.
+For some background about the latter, please refer to the following articles:

 I like to think of this pursuit more generally as the application of physics to mathematics.
-Over the years, seemingly disparate mathematical techniques have found their way into high energy physics and quantum/string field theory in general, and the prospects for further enthusiastic infusion of mathematics into physics are always high, so one should not compartmentialize.
-However, broadly, my interests include (but are not limited to):
+Over the years, seemingly disparate mathematical techniques have found their way into high energy physics and quantum/string field theory in general, and the prospects for further enthusiastic infusion of mathematics into physics are always high.
+Broadly, my interests include (but are not limited to):

-Recently, I have been working on an extension of Donaldson-Witten Theory, aspects of M-Theory and Ramond-Ramond (RR) fields in supergravity, and worldsheet 2d CFTs for non-supersymmetric strings.
+Recently, I have worked on an extension of Donaldson-Witten Theory to smooth families of closed, oriented Riemannian 4-manifolds, leading to a proposal for Family Donaldson Invariants, aspects of M-Theory and Ramond-Ramond (RR) fields in supergravity, and connections between worldsheet 2d CFTs for non-supersymmetric strings and Topological Modular Forms.
 In the past, I have worked on geometric engineering of five-dimensional gauge theories from M-Theory.

 Prior to graduate school in physics, I worked on analog circuits as an EE undergraduate, and studied radiation conditions in electromagnetic scattering in finite-element simulations for my senior thesis, and as a master's student, I worked on nonequilibrium Green Function techniques for modeling spin field effect transistors.